mercurius-js/cache/README.md

   resolvers
 })

-// cache query "add" responses for 10 seconds app.register(cache, {
+app.register(cache, {
   ttl: 10,
   policy: {
     Query: {
-      add: true
+      getNumber: true
-      // note: it cache "add" but it doesn't cache "hello" }
     }
+  }
 })

-app.listen({ port: 3000, host: '127.0.0.1' })
 ```

-If you come across this problem, to rectify the data in the cache, follow these instructions:
+If you come across this problem, you will first need to fix your code.
+Then you have two options:

-1. Are you using an **In-Memory** cache?
-If yes, after the new deployment, the cache will be cleared, and everything will be ok.
+1. If you are you using an **in-memory** cache, it will be cleared at the next start of the application, so the impact of this issue will be limited
-2. Are you using a **Redis** cache?
-If yes, after the new deployment, you manually invalidate the cache in Redis or wait for the TTL to expire.
+2. If you are you using the **Redis** cache, you will need to manually invalidate the cache in Redis or wait for the TTL to expire

 ## License